-This topic describes how to validate all report scripts at one time using the Visual Studio debugger.
-This feature is not available in Visual Studio Express editions, because they do not provide the “Attach to Process” option.
+This topic describes how to use the Visual Studio debugger to validate scripts in the End-User Report Designer.
+Visual Studio Express editions do not support this feature because they do not provide the Attach to Process option.

 <?xml version="1.0" encoding="utf-8"?> <configuration> ... <system.diagnostics> <switches> <add name="AllowDebugXtraReportScripts" value="BreakWhenDebuggerAttached"/> </switches> </system.diagnostics> </configuration>

 Start Visual Studio and select Debug | Attach to Process in the toolbar.

 Select your running application in the invoked Attach to Process dialog.

 Return to the application with the End-User Report Designer and switch to the Preview tab.
 This opens the temporary generated class with all report elements and script code in Visual Studio.
 You can then debug the script code (for instance, use breakpoints).

 You can find this temporary created file in the following directory: C:\Users\User_Name\AppData\Local\Temp.